laravel/docs/billing.md

 ## Payment Methods

 <a name="saving-payment-methods"></a>
-### Saving Payment Methods
+### Storing Payment Methods

-In order to create subscriptions or perform "one off" charges with Stripe, we'll need to save a new payment method with Stripe first and retrieve its identifier.
-The process for this differs between these two use cases so let's go over them both.
+In order to create subscriptions or perform "one off" charges with Stripe, you will need to store a payment method and retrieve its identifier from Stripe.
+The approach used to accomplish differs based on whether you plan to use the payment method for subscriptions or single charges, so we will examine both below.

 #### Payment Methods For Subscriptions

-When saving credit cards to a customer for future use we'll need to make sure that we use the Setup Intents API to make sure we can safely use the card when starting a new subscription.
+When storing credit cards to a customer for future use we'll need to make sure that we use the Setup Intents API to make sure we can safely use the card when starting a new subscription.
 Cashier includes a method to easily start a new setup intents session:

     $setupIntent = $user->createSetupIntent();